-One part of economic is to look at data and try and create models out of this data.
+One part of economics is to look at data and try and create models out of this data.
 The aim is to try and understand why economic events occur and from these models predict the likely outcome of changes in policy.
-All models will be dealing with what has happened previously For example, you might look at various indices related to inflation, and come to the conclusion that recent UK inflation was due to a combination of higher taxes, higher petrol prices and the effects of devaluation.
+All models will be dealing with what has happened previously, for example, you might look at various indices related to inflation, and come to the conclusion that recent UK inflation was due to a combination of higher taxes, higher petrol prices and the effects of devaluation.

 Difficult of Forecasting

 When it comes to forecasting inflation, you can make the best estimates, but there is always an element of unpredictability.
 For example, in 2012, the Bank of England forecast the inflation rate would fall.
 This seems a reasonable forecast on the basis that

 However, you can never predict the future with certainty.
 There could be another oil price shock (e.g. war in Iran).
 If the economy recovered quicker than expected, we may also see a return of demand-pull inflation.

 Another issue could be the inflationary impact of quantitative easing.
 Usually, economic theory would suggest that increasing the money supply would cause inflation (link between money supply and inflation).
 However, there are always many variables to take into account.